How to Pick out the Right Pair of Running Shoes

-When preparing for a marathon, it’s important to don the right equipment— and that includes wearing the right pair of shoes.
+When preparing for a race, it’s important to don the right equipment — and that includes wearing the right pair of shoes.
 Finding running shoes that are both comfortable and affordable can prove to be a challenge, but since you will be spending lots of time in them, it’s important to find a pair that you like and fits well.

 Here are three simple tips to keep in mind when shopping for your brand new pair of running shoes.